cox-katie/portfolio/_projects/Results-videos.md

 ## Visualizing your results

 This follow-up course takes things one step further and allows users to visualize results based on the workflows they created in the previous course.
-This video that's included in the course, shows users how to build a storyboard so they can communicate their findings.
+This video that's included in the course shows users how to build a storyboard so they can communicate their findings.

 ### Building a storyboard